annisanurdiana/java_programming/tax_calculation/README.txt

 LICENSE:

-"Prohibited to use or share the source code without the permission of Me."
+"Prohibited to use this source code without the permission of Me."